Gerald and Sara Murphy

 Gerald Clery Murphy and Sara Sherman Wiborg were wealthy, expatriate Americans who moved to the French Riviera in the early 20th century and who, with their generous hospitality and flair for parties, created a vibrant social circle, particularly in the 1920s, that included a great number of artists and writers of the Lost Generation.
 Gerald had a brief but significant career as a painter.

 Gerald Murphy

-Gerald Clery Murphy (March 26, 1888 - October 17, 1964) was born in Boston to the family that owned the Mark Cross Company, sellers of fine leather goods.
-He was of an Irish-American background.
+Gerald Clery Murphy (March 26, 1888 - October 17, 1964) was born in Boston to an Irish-American family that owned the Mark Cross Company, sellers of fine leather goods.
 His father was Patrick Francis Murphy (1858–1931); he had two siblings: Frederic Timothy Murphy (1884–1924) and Esther Knesborough (1897–1962).